-Making Music: we have a number of resources on fundraising.
+- We have a number of resources on fundraising.

 We cannot stress enough the importance of having a formal contract or exchange of letters with the composer whom you are commissioning.
 If you are working via a publisher (many composers handle all their work this way), they will almost certainly issue you with a contract which you would do well to have a lawyer examine.

-Making Music members have access to the BACSA model contract for use when engaging a composer.
 As with all contracts, there will be some negotiation involved and it should only be signed once both sides are happy.
 It is also a good idea to have a lawyer look over the final version before signing.
 Some of the key things to think about and include in the contract are:

 - Deadlines: Ensure that there are clear deadlines by which your group must receive copies of the music (by section or as a whole), and that the contract specifies any penalty in the event of the composer not meeting the deadlines.